danielsaidi/website_danielsaidi/collections/_posts/2025/2025-06-11-webview-is-finally-coming-to-swiftui.md

 }
 ```

-If this looks similar to before, it's because this APIs is *exactly* the same as in WebViewKit's `WebView`.

-We can make the URL a `@State` property, to make it easy to change which URL that is displayed:
+We convert the URL to a `@State` property, to make it easy to change and inspect the current URL:

 ```swift
 import SwiftUI